SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 We've added the [`CommandAttribute`][], which indicates the class is a command and lets us specify the name of the command, which is "read" in this case.
 We've also added the [`ICommand`][] interface, which all commands must implement.

+Note that we've *removed* the [`ParseOptionsAttribute`][].
+Don't worry, we'll add the options back elsewhere later, so they'll apply to all commands.

 We don't have to change anything about the properties defining the arguments.
 However, we do have to implement the [`ICommand`][] interface, which has a single method called [`Run()`][Run()_1].
 To implement it, we